-Eight Consecutive Semester r Course of Study for a Bachelor of Arts s Degree in the Maio r of HISTORY

-FRESHMAN YEAR

-Fall Semester: (16 or 17 credit hours) Spring Semester: (16 or 17 credit hours) Either Semester:

-United States History I or World Civilization I United States History II or World Civilization Basic Oral Communication

-Composition I II College Algebra

-Critical Inquiry Composition II Electives to total 16 or 17 hours

-SOPHOMORE YEAR

-Fall Semester: (16 or 17 credit hours) Spring Semester: (16 or 17 credit hours) Either Semester:

-United States History I or World Civilization I United States History II or World Civilization Professional Preparation in History

-II Intensive Elementary Language, strongly

-encouraged, (will fulfill Global Awareness)

-Electives to total 16 or 17 hours

-JUNIOR YEAR Fall Semester : (16 or 17 credit hours) Historiography, if offered Spring Semester: (16 or 17 credit hours) American or European History elective Either Semester: Junior Colloquium in History American or European History elective Non-Western History elective, if offered Electives to total 16 or 17 hours SENIOR YEAR Fall Semester: (12 or 14 credit hours) Spring Semester: (12 or 14 credit hours) Either Semester: Historiography, if not previously completed American or European History elective, if not Non-Western History elective, if not previously completed Electives to total 16 or17 hours previously completed American or European History elective, if not Senior Seminar previously completed Senior Thesis In choosing their electives, students should I bear in mind that these must fulfill all distrib pution requirements (29+ hours) as well as the
+Eight Consecutive Semester Course of Study for a Bachelor of Arts Degree in the Major of HISTORY FRESHMAN YEAR Fall Semester: (16 or 17 credit hours) Spring Semester: (16 or 17 credit hours) Either Semester: United States History I or World Civilization I United States History II or World Civilization Basic Oral Communication Composition I II College Algebra Ozarks Seminar: Exploration & Discovery Composition II Electives to total 16 or 17 hours SOPHOMORE YEAR Fall Semester: (16 or 17 credit hours) Spring Semester: (16 or 17 credit hours) Either Semester: United States History I or World Civilization I United States History II or World Civilization Professional Preparation in History · II Intensive Elementary Language, strongly encouraged, (will fulfill Global Awareness) Electives to total 16 or 17 hours JUNIOR YEAR Fall Semester: (16 or 17 credit hours) Spring Semester: (16 or 17 credit hours) Either Semester: Historiography, if offered American or European History elective Junior Colloquium in History American or European History elective Non-Western History elective, if offered Electives to total 16 or 17 hours SENIOR YEAR Fall Semester: (12 or 14 credit hours) Spring Semester: (12 or 14 credit hours) Either Semester: Historiography, if not completed Non-Western History elective, if not Electives to total 16 or17 hours American or European History elective, if not completed completed American or European History elective, if not Senior Seminar completed Senior Thesis In choosing their electives, students should bear in mind that these must fulfill all distrib ution requirements (29+ hours) as well as the

-\ In choosing their electives, students should bear in mind that these must fulfill all distribution requirements (29+ hours) as well as the requirements of their career plan (15+ hours).
+\In choosing their electives, students should bear in mind that these must fulfill all distribution requirements (29+ hours) as well as the requirements of their career plan (15+ hours).
 (These are not mutually exclusive since courses taken in fulfillment of distribution requirements may, if approved, fulfill the requirements of a student's career plan.)